Jose Justo Aguilera de La Cruz, General of the Ten Years War.

 Jose Justo Aguilera de La Cruz was born in Holguín in 1802, son of Miguel Aguilera and Juana de la Cruz González.
-In 1824 he married with Isabel María de la Cruz Serrano who was born in 1807.
-Graduate Jose Justo Aguilera de La Cruz, it carried out the position of Ordinary Alcalde of Holguin from 1841 until 1845, he was Syndic Attorney General in 1846 and Regular Interim Adviser of Government's Trend in Holguin, in 1852.
+In 1824 he married Isabel María de la Cruz Serrano who was born in 1807.
+Mr. Jose Justo Aguilera de La Cruz, served as Ordinary Mayor of Holguin from 1841 to 1845, was Attorney General Trustee in 1846 and Interim Titular Advisor of the Government Tenure in Holguin, in 1852.

-When exploding the war in 1868, Jose Justo Aguilera de La Cruz abandoned goods and dignities and was named President of the Revolutionary Committee.
+When the War broke out in 1868, Jose Justo Aguilera de La Cruz abandoned his property and dignities and was named President of the Revolutionary Junta.

-Jose Justo Aguilera de La Cruz was made prisoner in "Los Alfonsos" of the Municipality of Puerto Padre, where it is said that he could be captured because when being surrounded he was without his boots taking the time to put on it, with all the dignity of a General.
+Jose Justo Aguilera de La Cruz was taken prisoner in “los Alfonsos” of the Municipality of Puerto Padre, where it is said he could have been captured because when he was surrounded he found himself without his boots, taking the time to put them on, with all the dignity of a General.

-Jose Justo Aguilera de La Cruz was taken to the town of "Auras" where he was shot in April 4 of 1869 with 67 year old, next to his siblings Luis and José Antonio; in the place where he fell it’s erected a monolith in his honor.
+Jose Justo Aguilera de La Cruz was taken to the town of “Auras” where he was shot on April 4, 1869 at the age of 67, along with his brothers Luis and José Antonio; In the place where he fell, a monolith stands in his honor.
+In Holguin, Aguilera Street (formerly Numancia and then Calvario) was named, which runs from east to west of the City of Holguin, in memory of his sacrifice.